rocktronica/heartballoon.wedding/sections/registry.md

 ### Can we walk from Gardner Ranch at night?

 Gardener Ranch's driveway is long and not lit after sundown and the street does not have a crosswalk or sidewalk where you would want them.
-We will be thinking through how to get people who are unable to drive back to their hotels in the evenings.  🔦
+We will be thinking through how to get people who are unable to drive back to their room in the evenings.  🔦

 ### Where is your registry?